tiritor/OMuProCU-core/README.md

 # OMuProCU Core

 This repository contains the core framework of the paper [`Low Impact Tenant Code Updates on Multi-tenant Programmable Switches`](https://ieeexplore.ieee.org/abstract/document/10327866) where the first version was presented.
-Meanwhile, extended versions of the core framework are added used in the paper [`Orchestrating Multi-Tenant Code Updates Across Multiple Programmable Switches`](https://ieeexplore.ieee.org/document/10575368) and `Resilient Multi-Tenant Code Updates for Adaptive Network State Changes`.
+Meanwhile, extended versions of the core framework are added used in the paper [`Orchestrating Multi-Tenant Code Updates Across Multiple Programmable Switches`](https://ieeexplore.ieee.org/document/10575368) and `Resilient Multi-Tenant Network Programmability for Adaptive Service Placement`.

 As interface to use the Tofino 1 chip, the proposed [Open-Tofino Code](https://github.com/barefootnetworks/Open-Tofino) is used.